bocianowski1/mando-inf170/README.md

 # Supply Chain Model & Cost Minimization

-This is the second assignment in the optimization course INF170.
+This is the second assignment in the optimization course.